-Quality Counts California continues to release compelling new details about the upcoming Quality Counts California Grant that is taking a partnership approach by integrating First 5 and California Department of Education funding streams for quality rating improvement systems (QRIS) into one grant.
+The Quality Counts California (QCC) Local Consortia and Partnership Grants RFA released January 31, 2020 merged First 5 and California Department of Education funding streams for quality rating improvement systems (QRIS) into one grant.
 Nine years after the Race to the Top Early Learning Challenge catalyzed the development of QRISs in California, and five years after the expansion of support for quality through CDE’s CSSP and First 5 CA’s IMPACT investment were made, we now have an exciting opportunity to continue the momentum to improve the quality of programs for young children.

 Designing and building QRISs has strengthened connections between existing quality improvement activities, deepened and expanded support for our early education workforce and elevated quality.
 Change brings opportunity.
 Having worked alongside many of you on the QRIS journey, we wanted to share our thoughts on how to use upcoming changes as strategic opportunities as you look towards the future of quality improvement in your communities.